Wangu Poles

 Description:

-What was once bitumen and car parking along the northern fringe of the University of Adelaide’s North Terrace Campus, is now a new place for celebration, cultural exchange and learning that recognises and celebrates the Kaurna Aboriginal people and our deep connections to the Adelaide CBD (Tartanyangga - Place of the Red Kangaroo).
+At the northern edge of the University of Adelaide's North Terrace Campus and formerly covered by bitumen and used for car parking, was redeveloped in 2020 as a space for events, cultural exchange, and education.
+This area acknowledges the Kaurna Aboriginal people and their historical connections to the Adelaide CBD (Tartanyangga - Place of the Red Kangaroo).

 Completion Date: 2020